ragyhaddad/Javascript-D3-Portfolio/README.md

 # Data Visualization Portfolio
 *****
-Data Visualization Portfolio in D3 Javascript, all the backend, hosting and REST APIs were also built by me
+These are some cool web apps I built for fun with friends and during grad school Data Visualization Portfolio in D3 Javascript, all the backend, hosting and REST APIs were also built by me
 *****
 ##### Biosynthetic Gene Cluster Visualization (Backend Django) *one person project*